FEEST Staff

 Communications & Development Manager, devan@feestseattle.org

-Devan Rogers (They:Them) is a local Black, Fat, Trans & Queer, Self-Taught Artist.
+Devan Rogers (They/He) is a local Black, Fat, Trans & Queer, Self-Taught Artist.
 Dev was born and raised in Skyway, and grew up going to schools in South Seattle.
 They are an Anti-Racist Community Organizer, starting off organizing with YUIR Seattle, (Youth Undoing Institutional Racism), EPIC (Ending the Prison Industrial Complex.), and the No New Youth Jail Campaign.

 Being a part of this community was foundational for their development, and they are honored to say that they are a Prison Abolitionist thanks to the community who invested in their growth.
 Everything they do for the liberation of Black people.
 Devan is committed to accountability, and transformative justice, seeing it as a foundational principle in their organizing.
-Devan is proud to be in community with, and is a founding organizer with the Black Power Epicenter Cooperative, one of the few Black-owned and centered Anti-Racists spaces in Seattle, which is home to several Black-Led orginzations doing Anti-Racist organizing in Seattle & King County.

-Previous to their role @ FEEST, Dev managed & supported several youth-led programs, focused on advocacy, food access, mental wellness, and suicide prevention.
+Previous to their role @ FEEST, Dev managed & supported several youth-led programs, focused on advocacy, undoing racism, food access, mental wellness, and suicide prevention.
 They are deeply rooted in the truth that we will not see liberation if youth are not at the forefront of the movement, supported and protected by our elders, (and Yelders!)

 Dev’s organizing and art is grounded in Spirit and the Legacy of their Ancestors.
 Much of their art is about representing Fat, Queer & Trans Black people, experiencing joy, rest, and love.
 They are a future children’s book illustrator, a freelance graphic designer, and all around creative, always down to learn something new!
 They are inspired by Black Queer Youth, the clouds, the ocean, and the rain.
 In their personal life, you can find Dev playing The Sims, cooking meals for their loved ones, crackin jokes with their friends, hiking, and taking naps.
 Devan is also a Virgo, and a caretaker to a sweet & mischievous cat, Koda. #NNJY